How To Avoid Mortgage Loan Servicing Fees

 Corporate advance fees are essentially repayments, plus a service fee, to your loan servicer because they covered some type of service-related charges.
 For example, let’s say you send in a monthly payment for less than what you owe.
-Your lender may cover the difference.
-Later, you'll receive a bill from your lender so you can cover what you owe.
+Your lender may cover the difference, but later you'll receive a bill from your lender so you can cover what you owe.
 This is beneficial for you because a late payment can negatively affect your credit score.

-Corporate advance fees don’t include charges for expenses that come out of your escrow account – things like property taxes and insurance aren’t corporate advance fees.
-You may encounter corporate advance fees if you request an overnight document delivery.
+Corporate advance fees don’t include charges for expenses that come out of your escrow account.
+For example, property taxes and homeowners insurance aren’t corporate advance fees.
+However, you may encounter corporate advance fees if you request an overnight document delivery.

 Some mortgage lenders charge interest on corporate advance fees and others don’t.
 For example, Quicken Loans® doesn’t add interest to any corporate advance fees you accumulate.
 This can save you money over time, so make sure you know your lender’s interest rates before you apply for a loan.

 Avoiding corporate advance fees starts with being diligent regarding your monthly payments.
 Double-check how much you owe before you send funds and be sure you’re sending the right amount.
-You can also avoid these fees entirely by enabling auto-pay.
-Auto-pay is a feature that some mortgage companies offer that automatically deducts your payment when it’s due each month.
-You can enable autopay from your online account when you get your mortgage from Rocket Mortgage®.
+You can also avoid these fees entirely by enabling automatic monthly payments from your bank.

 Let’s say your lender will charge you thousands to recast.
 You may want to consider refinancing your loan instead.
 When you refinance, your lender pays off your old loan and issues you a new loan with terms that are better for you.
 Refinancing can often save you money and allow you to change your monthly payment compared to the cost of a recast.
 You may even have the option to roll your closing costs into the principal balance of your loan with a no-closing-cost refinance.

 It’s easy to fall behind on your payments if you run into a financial emergency.
-This can lead to a series of missed payments and compounding late fees.
+This can lead to a series of missed payments and compounding loan servicing late fees.
 It can be especially easy to fall into debt if you need to borrow money to pay off what you owe.
-For the best chance of avoiding late fees altogether, make sure you have a robust emergency savings account before you apply for a mortgage.
-Most experts recommend keeping at least 3 months of living expenses in your emergency account.
+For the best chance of avoiding late fees altogether, make sure you have an emergency savings account before you apply for a mortgage.
+Most experts recommend having at least 3 months of living expenses in your emergency fund.

-The best thing to do when you’re about to fall behind is contact your lender before your payment is due if you don’t have enough money in your emergency fund and you do run into financial hardship.
-Your lender might be able to waive your late fee if you can explain your financial situation, especially if you have a long history of on-time payments.
+The best thing to do when you’re about to fall behind is contact your lender.
+Explain your financial hardship.
+Your lender might be able to waive your late fee, especially if you have a long history of on-time payments.
 Or you may be able to work out a repayment plan or deferral that prevents you from defaulting on your mortgage.

 Home Buying - 6-minute read